iamareebjamal/up_in_time/README.md

 Just clone the git repo, cd into it and run ```./manage.py runserver``` and then visit here[http://127.0.0.1:8000/alarm/]

+##Still To-Do:

+* Obviously, give it some better looks.
+* Embed music in pop up so that there is actually an alarm
+* Make and add a favicon
+* Add contact us, about_us page.
+* Look for a way by which webbrowser.open("alarm set") which opens tab only in the default browser can open it in the same browser perhaps by manipulating HTTP_USER_AGENT.

 ##Features

 * Works even if you have changed the window.